GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_CollaborationCompetition/README.md

 ## Results

-For detailed results on how this environment was solved using multi-agentActor-Critic methods, please refer to the [Project Report](Report.md).
+For detailed results on how this environment was solved using multi-agent Actor-Critic methods, please refer to the [Project Report](Report.md).